 Research has shown that individuals focused primarily on the present, without much regard for future consequences, are more likely to show aggression when drinking.

 These individuals are more prone to getting into fights when intoxicated and engaging in domestic violence.

 2. The Happy Drunk

 Conversely, you have the happy drunk.
-This person is more aligned with the Poppins drunk personality.
-They are chipper and euphoric, even as they become impaired.
+This person is more aligned with the Poppins drunk personality, and they are chipper and euphoric, even as they become impaired.

 Many people will start off as happy drunks before devolving into another type.